 A hipster-esqe reporter is our host, as one might expect from Vice.
 He’s an energetic and agreeable guide in the film.
 His questions rarely get beyond surface-level interactions, but that might be because of the short 22-minute runtime.

 The overall film is entertaining to watch, though it borrows heavily from the sardonic gusto of Anthony Bourdain’s TV shows.
 Its depiction of contemporary Chicago is honest and accurate.
 Tellingly, those same racial and class boundaries persist.
 We can see some tempered progress.
 Bridgeview residents now welcome visitors, rather than exclude them.
+Indeed, they welcome our Big Shoulder Historic Bar Tour, an unlikely prospect in the past.
 Luxury high rises have replaced the resilient community at Cabrini-Green.
 Chicago remains a city of neighborhoods, certainly.
 But those neighborhoods show the clear distinction between the haves and the have-nots from the 1930’s to the present.

 All three of these films about Halsted Street provide valuable insights into Chicago.
 We can know ourselves better through theses glimpses of our past and present along that one stretch of concrete.